VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search

-\paragraph{Choices of Involved Techniques} As mentioned above, applying KDE on offline data enables plausible and efficient sampling, and the reward shaping enables intermediate and relatively accurate reward estimation for feedback.
+\paragraph{Choices of Involved Techniques} As mentioned above, applying KDE on offline data enables plausible and efficient sampling, and the value estimation enables intermediate and relatively accurate state evaluation for feedback.
 To emphasize their applicability and advantages, we compare the KDE sampling with noisy sampling, which adds a Gaussian noise to VLA rollouts to obtain new actions with similar efficiency.
 The results are shown in the left part of \Cref{fig:tech_ablation}, where the KDE offers plausible choices as they implicitly reflect the smoothed expert behaviors.
-We compare the image-based reward shaping with the token-based reward head introduced in iVideoGPT \cite{wu2024ivideogpt}.
-For the token-based reward head, the tokens are directly mapped to a preset reward similar to \Cref{subsec:reward}.
-The results are shown in the right part of \Cref{fig:tech_ablation}, where the image-wise reward can better reflect explicit task progress with a simpler implementation.
+We compare the image-based value estimation with the token-based reward head introduced in iVideoGPT \cite{wu2024ivideogpt}.
+For the token-based reward head, the tokens are directly mapped to a preset value similar to \Cref{subsec:value}.
+The results are shown in the right part of \Cref{fig:tech_ablation}, where the image-wise value estimation can better reflect explicit task progress with a simpler implementation.